BEagle1984/silverback/docs/guides/broker/producing/outbox.md

 ```
 ***

+> [!Important]
+> The endpoints must have a name assigned to be able to store the messages in the outbox.
+The name is used by the outbox worker to uniquely identify the actual target endpoint.

 ### Entity Framework DbContext

 When using Entity Framework, the `DbContext` must be configured to include the outbox and the locks table (if used).
 The tables must be provisioned via migrations or by creating them manually.